What might Microsoft's Surface Book 2 entail, and what we want to see

 Although the original launched well over a year ago, there's been no official confirmation of a Surface Book 2.
-Instead, the Surface Book i7 debuted back in October alongside the Windows 10 Creators Update, the latter of which is slated for an April 11 rollout .
+Instead, the Surface Book i7 debuted back in October, complete with a graphics-enhancing Performance Base and a handful of subtle design changes.

 Surface Book 2 price